 The minor in chemical engineering systems analysis provides students with a sophisticated understanding of the application of scientific knowledge to the solution of a vast array of practical problems in which chemistry plays a critical role.
 Students are taught the systems methodologies that chemical engineers employ to analyze and solve real world problems involving distinct chemical components, chemical reaction, multiple phases, and mass transfer.

-The computer engineering minor provides students with a foundation in digital systems design, an understanding of computer organization, and an introduction to embedded systems programming.
-Students build on this core through elective courses in the areas of hardware design, architectures, networks and systems.
+Students gain a foundation in digital systems design, an understanding of computer organization, and an introduction to embedded systems programming.
+They also build on this core through elective courses in the areas of hardware design, architectures, networks and systems.